WSUHARBOR/MSApublic/README.md

-# MSApublic
+# MSA Public
 Public facing Multi-Sensor Array repository for access to firmware.
-This is where download firmware updates for the Weber State University HARBOR program's Multi-Sensor Array.
+The MSA devices will automatically pull updates from this repository when plugged into ethernet.